g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 visible:    1

 summary:    Browser security for normal people, for almost no money or effort.
-confidence: 70%.
-There are a lot of ways to subvert ordinary software.
-Definitely better than nothing.
+confidence: 95% that this is worth the time and better than nothing.
 categories:
-count:      1000
+count:      1050
 ---

 {%  include browser/links.md  %}